NorGer: Project company

 The project is developed by NorGer KS, a company that is owned by the Norwegian transmission system operator Statnett, energy utilities Agder Energi and Lyse Produksjon, and the Swiss company Elektrizitäts-Gesellschaft Laufenburg.
 NorGer is registered in Norway.
 Statnett owns 50% of the projects while all other partners own stake of 16.67% each.

 Environment

 NorGer will use the best available technology to limit the cable’s impact on the environment.
 Previous investigations show that underwater HVDC cables have no known impact on sea life.

 Climate gain

 In periods of overproduction, German wind power can be transported to Norway while water in Norwegian reservoirs can be stored for later use.
 With limited access to pumped hydro power stations in Southern Germany it is difficult to use the increase in wind power in the North German coastal areas.
-The cable connection will also be important for Norway’s plans to use more wind power.
+The cable connection would also be important for Norway’s plans to use more wind power.

-Power supply from wind power can vary from hour to hour according to wind strength and access to reserve power is needed to even out the variations.
-Hydroelectric power, with its unique regulatory capacity is a cheap and reliable balancing power source for wind power.
+Power supply from wind power varies from hour to hour according to wind strength and access to reserve power is often needed to meet variable demand.
+Hydroelectric power, with its regulatory capacity is a cheap and reliable balancing power source for wind power.